ConfusedPolarBear/intro-skipper/docs/web_interface.md

 ## Method 1: mounting the new web interface

-1. Download the latest compiled version of the web interface from [GitHub actions](https://github.com/ConfusedPolarBear/intro-skipper/suites/6986965700/artifacts/273461104) (or compile [from source](https://github.com/ConfusedPolarBear/jellyfin-web/tree/intros))
+1. Download and extract the latest modified web interface from [GitHub actions](https://github.com/ConfusedPolarBear/intro-skipper/actions/workflows/container.yml)
+    1. Click the most recent action run
-   1. The GitHub actions download link will only work if you are signed in to GitHub.
+    2. In the Artifacts section, click the `jellyfin-web-VERSION+COMMIT.tar.gz` link to download a pre-compiled copy of the web interface.
+This link will only work if you are signed into GitHub.
 2. Extract the archive somewhere on your server and make note of the full path to the `dist` folder
 3. Mount the `dist` folder to your container as `/jellyfin/jellyfin-web`.
 Example docker-compose snippet:
 ```yaml